-This doesn't mean they are the best toy helicopters on the market (link takes you to a full write-up I have on toy RC helicopters, how they work, and what to look for in one), but they are not bad either.
-Most are decent, easy to find, little indoor toy helicopters.
+This popularity naturally doesn't mean they are the best toy helicopters on the market.
+That link takes you to my full write-up toy RC helicopters, how they work, and better ones to consider.

-If you just want to get yourself, or your child a simple RC heli to start with; there is no doubt one of Air Hogs RC helicopters or quad-copters will likely be an okay choice as they have a really good variety to choose from based on skill level, features, and budget.
+If you just want to get yourself, or your child a simple RC heli to start with; Air Hogs RC helicopters or quad-copters are if nothing else, a convenient box store purchase.

 Air Hogs is just one product line of the Spin Master toy company.
-You therefore will also find Air Hogs called Spin Master Helicopters & Quads while looking for/at them.
+You therefore will also find Air Hogs called Spin Master.

 Air Hogs represent Spin Master's remote controlled vehicle lineup including both ground and air vehicles.
 Since this is an RC helicopter website, we will take a closer look at their aircraft that have the ability to hover, and my general impression on each model listed, and links to each one if you want to read more about them or purchase one.

-Like the vast majority of toy RC aircraft, Air Hogs RC helicopters and quad rotors sold and flown in the USA, don't require you to register them with the FAA like you must do with larger, hobby grade RC helicopters & quad rotors.
+Like the vast majority of toy RC aircraft, Air Hogs RC helicopters and quad rotors sold and flown in the USA & Canada, don't require you to register them with the FAA or Transport Canada like you must do with larger, hobby grade RC helicopters & quad rotors.

-This is because they are all under the 0.55 lb minimum weight restriction.
-Most can only be flown indoors as well, so that also means they don't require any special registration.
+This is because most toy RC helicopters are all under the 0.55 lb (250g) maximum weight restriction.
+Many can only be flown indoors as well, so that also means they don't require any special registration.

 My first introduction to Air Hogs RC Helicopters was the first generation single rotor fixed pitch Havoc Heli (seen above in a size comparison photo I took a number of years back).